 In order to meet the access requirements for the National Disability Insurance Scheme (NDIS), and possibly Disability Support Pension, diagnostic assessment by either a Psychiatrist or Clinical Psychologist alone may be enough, as long as the report meets eligibility requirements, and there is sufficient evidence of autism in early childhood.
 There may need to be a second assessment carried out if needed.
 Alternatively, you can have a diagnostic assessment by both Registered Psychologist and Psychiatrist.
-People under the age of 30 years can access an autism diagnostic assessment in Perth through the Autism Association of WA which is bulk-billed to Medicare over three sessions: swanautism.org.au/autismwa-adult-diagnosis Autism is diagnosed using the DSM-V-TR, and people are diagnosed based on having difficulties in two areas: - a) Social communication - b) Restricted, repetitive behaviour or interests
+Autism is diagnosed using the DSM-V-TR, and people are diagnosed based on having difficulties in two areas: - a) Social communication - b) Restricted, repetitive behaviour or interests